Global Warming's Unfinished Debate (Revised and Expanded Third Edition)

 L. Graham Smith, Professor Emeritus of Geography, University of Western Ontario, Canada

 Fred Singer, like the little Dutch Boy who stood with his finger in the dike, fought against a flood of ill-advised policy decisions in the early years of the climate debate.
-Now he with climatologist David Legates have armed us with the 3rd revised and expanded edition of Hot Talk, Cold Science.
+Now he with climatologists David Legates and Anthony Lupo have armed us with the 3rd revised and expanded edition of Hot Talk, Cold Science.
 It is loaded with facts and technical details but it is written in a manner that is accessible to the non-expert.
 This new edition of Hot Talk, Cold Science is a timely contribution in a world where scientifically-illiterate policymakers are pushing immediate implementation of policies that could destroy the economies of developed nations and leave many developing nations in poverty, while unfairly benefiting certain nations, like China, that are willing to exploit the situation.

 Peter D. Friedman, Professor of Mechanical Engineering, University of Massachusetts Dartmouth; Member, American Geophysical Union